Community Strategy Sessions—Coffee Chats to Help Community Leaders Talk Things Out.

 So far, I’ve had the pleasure of advising incredible people who get people together (40+ this year).
 I wrote about the experience and spoke about my coaching process on the Get Together podcast🎙.
 These leaders span companies, startups, nonprofits, and independent projects.

-I’ve had the pleasure of connecting with and advising incredible folks who get people together.
-From helping Jess and Brie scale their meetup to gather female changemakers in multiple cities, to strategizing with Hadley on how to shepherd the Edcamp education movement, to helping Jiwon prioritize as she launches accelerators for female and immigrant founders, and more.
+I’ve helped Jess and Brie scale their meetup to gather female changemakers in multiple cities, strategized with Hadley on how to shepherd the Edcamp education movement, jammed with Slant’d Media on the ambassador program for their community of Asian Americans, helped Jiwon prioritize as she launches accelerators for female and immigrant founders, and more.